 Sometimes I get the distinct impression that most wine producers don’t want the public to buy their wines.
 Maybe they love their wines so much that the very thought of their precious bottles falling into the hands of strangers makes them think that Prohibition might have been a good idea.
-How else to explain some of the language they use to supposedly promote their products.
+How else to explain some of the language they use to ostensibly promote their products.

 Last week I took the time to read a number of the talking points posted above the wines at Hell’s Half Acre, the big box store where I showcase wines.
 The vast majority of them are written, you’d swear, by people bent on confusing shoppers, or at least hiding something from them.
 The first clue to this came from a tasting note that listed “Shenandoah spice” as one of the wine’s flavors.
 Hmmm… I guess I don’t know as much about food and cooking as I thought.
 Maybe this is a common flavor but I’d never heard of it.
 Am I the only wine shopper not to know Shenandoah spice?
 Is it from Virginia?
 Does it taste like an old folk melody?
 Perhaps it has hints of the Appalachian mountain chain.
 I don’t know.
 But I have to believe that it tells the average drinker next to nothing about the wine it refers to.